himanshujoshi11/Find-the-cheese/README.md

 ### About
 This an automated program that creates a *genetic algorithm* approach for *evolving* a "mouse" to successfully navigate a maze to find the "cheese."
-This was created using *Python 3* and the visualization was done using *Turtle graphics.*
-**Professor: Dr. Amy Larson**
+This was created using *Python 3* and the visualization was done using *Turtle graphics*.   **Professor: Dr. Amy Larson**.
 **CSCI 1133 at UMN, Twin Cities**

 ## How was Genetic Algorithm implemented?
 An individual was defined by some string meant to represent genes.
 The individual was *tested* in a given environment that resulted in a fitness value for that individual.
 For this project, the genes were the possible moves in the maze.